-The acquisition was for a total consideration of Euro 30,472 (\$32,064, based on the exchange rate on December 14, 2022), subject to adjustments for cash and working capital, including a contingent consideration of Euro 5,800 (\$6,103), payable over a period of 2 years 3 months commencing from the Acquisition date linked to target adjusted EBITDA (with certain adjustments) as specified in the acquisition agreement.
+The acquisition was for a total consideration of Euro 30,192 (\$31,756, based on the exchange rate on December 14, 2022), including working capital adjustments of Euro (280) (\$(308), based on the exchange rate on December 14, 2023) and a contingent consideration of Euro 5,800 (\$6,103), payable over a period of 2 years 3 months commencing from the Acquisition date linked to target adjusted EBITDA (with certain adjustments) as specified in the acquisition agreement.
 The fair value of the contingent consideration liability was estimated using Level 3 inputs which included an assumption for discount rate of 2.90%.
 The potential undiscounted amount for all future payments that the Company could be required to make under the contingent consideration arrangement and deferred consideration is between Euro 0 and Euro 6,000 (\$0 and \$6,313, based on the exchange rate on December 14, 2022).
 Further, deferred earn out of Euro 1,000 (\$1,052) is payable over a period of 2 years and 3 months commencing from the acquisition date, subject to continued employment.
 The Company has funded the acquisition with cash on hand.

-During the three months ended June 30, 2023, a contingent consideration of Euro 2,000 (\$2,192, based on the exchange rate on April 20, 2023) was paid by the Company to the sellers upon achievement of the target adjusted EBITDA (with certain adjustments) as specified in the acquisition agreement related to the first measurement period.
+During the nine months ended December 31, 2023, a contingent consideration of Euro 2,000 (\$2,192, based on the exchange rate on April 20, 2023) was paid by the Company to the sellers upon achievement of the target adjusted EBITDA (with certain adjustments) as specified in the acquisition agreement related to the first measurement period.